ashleygyngell/CryptMo-CAsh/README.md

 ## Concept

-The app provides accurate information about the Top 100 cryptocurrencies and provies users with a feature to convert fiat currency into crypto.
+A web application that provides accurate information about the top 100 cryptocurrencies and provies users with a feature to convert fiat currency into crypto.

 ## Phase One (Day 0)